 Your child can do all the things other kids do at traditional summer camp.
 They will learn to swim, cook their favorite foods, play baseball, tell stories around a campfire and share a tent under the stars.
-In addition, they can take a trip to the beach or an amusement park, act in a play they help write, or sing in a chorus.
+In addition, they can take trips off-camp, help make a short film, act in a play they help write, or sing in a chorus.

 Does My Child Qualify for Camp Oakhurst?

-If your child is age 8 to 19, and has a physical and/or developmental disability, we are waiting to hear from you.
+If your child is age 8 to 19 (and in some cases up through age 25), and has a physical and/or developmental disability, including autism, we are waiting to hear from you.
 Our campers need to be able to communicate to staff about their care needs, get along with each other and make activity choices.